Measuring Distance between Reeb Graphs: A Metric on Reeb Graphs

-From now on, consider two Reeb graphs $\rg_f$ and $\rg_g$, with functions $f: \rg_f \to \reals$ and $g: \rg_g \to \reals$ defined on them.
-While topologically each Reeb graph is simply a graph, it is important to note that it also has a function define on it (induced from the input scalar field).
-Hence the distance measure should depend on both the graph structures and the functions $f$ and $g$.
-Approaching the problem through graph isomorphisms does not seem viable, as small perturbation of the function $f$ can create arbitrary number of new branches and loops in the graph.
-To this end, we first put the following metric structure on a Reeb graph $\rg_f$ to capture the function $f$ information.
+Throughout this paper, by a \emph{distance} we will mean an extended pseudometric, i.e., a binary symmetric function $d$ with values in $[0,\infty]$ that satisfies $d(x,x)=0$ and $d(x,z)\leq d(x,y)+d(y,z)$.
+From now on, consider two Reeb graphs $\rg_f$ and $\rg_g$, generated by tame functions $f: \XX \rightarrow \reals$ and $g: \YY \rightarrow \reals$.
+While topologically each Reeb graph is simply a 1-dimensional regular CW complex, it is important to note that it also has a function associated with it (induced from the input scalar field).
+Hence the distance should depend on both the graph structures and the functions $\tilde f$ and $\tilde g$.
+Approaching the problem through graph isomorphisms does not seem viable, as small perturbation of the function $f$ may create an arbitrary number of new branches and loops in the graph.
+To this end, we first put the following metric structure on a Reeb graph~$\rg_f$ to capture information about the function~$f$ .